ropsii/ropsii.github.io/_posts/2019-12-14-my-10x-developer.markdown

 ***

 Individual credit in software is a myth.
-There are marvelous musicians and artists, individuals whose wonderful gift leaves you speechless, but not in software.
-No matter what they convinced us to believe about Steve Jobs or Elon Musk.
-Some individuals can impact the organization differently from the others, congratulations, but what we end up admiring in software is always the result of the collective effort.
-As most people building software learn sooner or later.
+There are incredible musicians and artists, individuals whose wonderful gift leaves you speechless, but it’s not how it works in software.
+No matter what they persuaded us into believing about Steve Jobs or Elon Musk.
+It’s undeniable that some people are more talented than the others and have significant impact on the organization, but what we end up admiring in software is always the result of collective effort.